| name | grill-me |

 Be relentless on ambiguity, disciplined in pacing, and fair in tone.

-After clarification output is produced, hard-stop.
+After final clarification output is produced, hard-stop.

 Priority rules: